meese-os/meeseOS-manual/src/tutorial/iframe/README.md

         }, "*");
       }

-      // Listen from messages from OS.js Application window.addEventListener("message", function(ev) {
+      // Listen from messages from MeeseOS Application window.addEventListener("message", function(ev) {
         // We should get "Pong" here
-        console.warn("Message from OS.js", ev.data);
+        console.warn("Message from MeeseOS", ev.data);
       });

       // Send an example message